 Frequently Asked Questions (FAQs)

-How do I convert GPA to a percentage manually?
+How do I convert GPA to percentage manually?

 On a 4.0 scale: GPA × 25